Running out of ammo

 Allies to the rescue

 One option to keep the supplies coming is to turn to the other Nato allies.
 The UK and Germany have been amongst the most active and both are major European arms manufacturers.
-Despite having earned a reputation for its hesitance to transfer weapons, Germany is the second largest supplier of arms to the fight after the US.
+Despite having earned a reputation for its hesitance to transfer weapons, Germany is the second-largest supplier of arms to the fight after the US.

 But if the US has not begun major investments into expanding its arms production, then Europe is even further behind.
-“Ukraine expands as much ammunition in a day as Germany produces in six months,” the former head of the Munich Security Conference and top German diplomat Wolfgang Ischinger told Die Welt this week.
+“Ukraine expends as much ammunition in a day as Germany produces in six months,” former head of the Munich Security Conference and top German diplomat Wolfgang Ischinger told Die Welt this week.

 There has been much talk of sending German-made Leopard 2 tanks to Ukraine, although so far no transfers are planned.
 However, an unnamed German security official told bne IntelliNews that it would take more than a year to produce new tanks if they were to go into action and German plans to set up production of munitions like the 155mm shells remain just that – plans.